Moeyo Ken (franchise)

-Moeyo Ken, known in Japan as Kidō Shinsengumi Moeyo Ken (機動新撰組 萌えよ剣), is a PS2 video game from 2002 about magical girl variants of Shinsengumi, a police force, and of Sakamoto Ryunosuke and his illegal companion, Nekomaru.
-The game was adapted into an OVA and a television series.
-Moeyo Ken was created by Hiroi Oji, creator of the Sakura Wars series, with character designs by Rumiko Takahashi, the creator of Urusei Yatsura, Ranma ½ and Inuyasha.
+Moeyo Ken, known in Japan as (機動新撰組 萌えよ剣, Kidō Shinsengumi Moeyo Ken) is a Japanese multimedia franchise consisting of a PlayStation 2 video game, an original video animation (OVA) series, and a television anime series.
+The franchise was created by multimedia developer Oji Hiroi (creator of the Sakura Wars franchise) and features character designs by prominent manga artist Rumiko Takahashi (creator of Urusei Yatsura, Ranma ½, and Inuyasha).